voxel51/eta/docs/python_style_guide.md

     * standard library imports
     * third-party imports
     * application-specific imports

+- When encountering a Flake8 error during a commit that cannot be addressed for whatever reason, add an inline comment ` # noqa: E<X>` where `E<X>` is the error raised by Flake8.
+This will ignore the error during the pre-commit hook.

 For ETA-library imports, we import modules as `etax`, where `x` is the first letter of the module imported.
 If necessary, we use `etaxy` to disambiguate